monkphin/PokeBattle/README.md

 8. Once the page has reloaded, you should see a message at the top stating 'Your site is live at https://monkphin.github.io/PokeBattle/' If this is not visible, refresh the page and it should now be visible.

 # Credits

+## Images
-PokeBattler Logo taken from https://www.pokebattler.com/ POkemon images taken from https://pokemondb.net/pokedex/national card backgrounds taken from https://pokecardmaker.net/creator Sad Pikachu taken from https://www.deviantart.com/jujumays/art/A-Very-Sad-Pikachu-929558432
+* PokeBattler Logo taken from https://www.pokebattler.com/
+* Pokemon images taken from https://pokemondb.net/pokedex/national
+* Card backgrounds taken from https://pokecardmaker.net/creator
+* Sad Pikachu taken from https://www.deviantart.com/jujumays/art/A-Very-Sad-Pikachu-929558432

+##Javascript code blocks or suggestions
+* Information on localStorage vs sessionStorage https://stackoverflow.com/questions/56508930/localstorage-breaks-github-page
+* Array shuffling to shuffle the deck of cards before splitting between the players. https://dev.to/codebubb/how-to-shuffle-an-array-in-javascript-2ikj
+* Using timers to add delays. https://stackoverflow.com/questions/17883692/how-to-set-time-delay-in-javascript
+* Clearing timers to ensure functions that are called after a timer completes are not called. https://www.codecademy.com/resources/docs/javascript/window/clearTimeout
+* Code to iterate through an array to pick a random option https://stackoverflow.com/questions/2532218/pick-random-property-from-a-javascript-object